Dabo Swinney goes scorched earth on Clemson fan during radio call-in show

 He wasn’t done there.

-“15 years later, I’m still here and I’d say the results are what they are and I stand on them,” Swinney added.
-“You don’t ever have to call back.
+“15 years later, I’m still here.
+And I’d say the results are what they are and I’ll stand on them,” he said.
+“So you don’t ever have to call back.
+I wanted to get married.
+I’ve been married for going on 30 years.
+I wanted to be a father.
+I’ve raised three great sons.
+If you don’t like how I run the program, don’t be a fan.
+I don’t care.

-“You ain’t gonna talk to me like I’m 12 years old.
-You [better] be frickin’ kidding me.”
+“But I’m the head coach and I’m going to do what I believe is right for the long term of this program, what’s best for the players, and what I think’s best for the moment.
+If you got a problem with that, that’s fine, but I’m not gonna see you sit here and let you call in.
+I don’t give a crap how much money I make.
+You ain’t gonna talk to me like I’m 12 years old.
+You’ve got to be freakin’ kidding me.”

 Swinney says to the caller “15 years later I’m still here and I’d say the results are what they are and I stand on them.
 You don’t ever have to call back.”